 - baccalaureate and postgraduate awards, honors and recognition resulting from a student’s undergraduate research experience with the mentor.

-Number of Nominations per Institution: Institutions can nominate a maximum of two (2) candidates for the CUR-GS Faculty Mentor Award.
+Number of Nominations per Institution: Institutions can nominate one (1) candidate for the CUR-GS Faculty Mentor Award per year.

 Mailing/Email Address: All nomination materials should be mailed or emailed to: